 Expect anger.
 Your loved one may feel threatened, react angrily, and refuse help.
 Be prepared to stay calm and rational.
 Don't reply with anger.

 Stick to the plan.
-Your friend or family member may attempt to change the topic or deflect conversation away from himself.
+Your friend or family member may attempt to change the topic or deflect conversation away from themselves.
 Don't let that happen.

 Insist on an answer.
-Tell your loved one he must agree to a treatment plan at the intervention.
+Tell your loved one they must agree to a treatment plan at the intervention.
 Don't accept a request for "a day or two to think about it."
-He may go into hiding or on a binge.
+They may go into hiding or on a binge.

 Also, be ready for rejection despite your efforts.
 If your loved one refuses to accept help, follow through with your gentle warnings, but stay positive and hopeful.
 Each attempt to reach out could be the one that finally makes a difference.